swarnimcodes/website-security-checker/README.md

 # website-security-checker
-Check for website security standards and base practices using the Mozilla Observatory.
+Check for website security standards and best practices using the Mozilla Observatory.

 ## Functionality
 - You can scan a given website using the mozilla observatory website: https://observatory.mozilla.org/